Hodge polynomials of some moduli spaces of Coherent Systems: Universal families of extensions

 We restrict ourselves to the case in which $\mathscr{F}$ is locally free.
-In this case, for every coherent sheaf $\mathscr{C}$ on X and for every point $y\in Y$, the usual base change homomorphism is the homomorphism Moreover the ``Cohomology and Base Change'' theorem (\cite[III. \S 12.
-Theorem 12.11]{H}) applied to $\varphi^i(y)$ tells us that if $\varphi^i(y)$ is surjective then (i) there is a neighbourhood $U$ of $y$ such that $\varphi^i(y')$ is an isomorphism for all $y'\in U$; and (ii) $\varphi^{i-1}(y)$ is surjective if and only if $\mathscr{E}xt_f^i(\mathscr{F},\mathscr{G})$ is locally free in a neighbourhood of $y$.
+In this case and for every coherent sheaf $\mathscr{C}$ on X and for every point $y\in Y$, the usual base change homomorphism is the homomorphism